HakaiInstitute/csrspy/README.md

 ### sync_missing_grid_files

 Synchronizes missing PROJ grid files for the Canada area of use.
-This function should be called to ensure all necessary grid files are downloaded beforehand using the `CSRSTransformer` class.
+This function should be called to ensure all necessary grid files are downloaded before using the `CSRSTransformer` class.

 ```python